Photo from Shutterstock

 Who is a part of the PPP?

 The PPP is bringing together representatives from approximately 30 organizations in the private sector, academia, think tanks, and Ukrainian and international state policymakers.
 Each member participates in a personal capacity.
+Since the establishment of the Task Force, more than 70 experts and professionals from various sectors have joined its activities.

 Research & Analysis